A Short Career Summary

 Mark is known for documenting new species and behaviors during his exploration of remote places in more than a hundred countries.
 He takes pleasure not just in physical adventure but in the intellectual challenge of finding connections across fields, whether it’s comparing the structure of bacterial communities and forest canopies, or examining the life and death of societies across the animal kingdom and in humans right up to the present day.
 When not lost in nature he lives with his wife and fellow globetrotter Melissa Wells in Brooklyn, New York, and keeps an office overflowing with books, tree-climbing gear, entomology supplies, and cameras in Greenport, Long Island.

-A Narrative Account of a Career
+A Longer, Narrative Account of a Career

 I have always been a biologist.
 The storyteller emerged later.